MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 2. Close and re-open the window.

 3. Now you can use the **Install-Module** cmdlet to install the EXO V2 module from the PowerShell Gallery.
-Typically, you'll want the latest public version of the module, but you can also install Preview versions if they're available:
+Typically, you'll want the latest public version of the module, but you can also install a Preview version if one is available.

-   - To install **the latest public version** of the module that's available, run the following command:
+   - To install **the latest public version** of the module, run the following command:

      ```powershell
      Install-Module -Name ExchangeOnlineManagement